Azure/azure-init/doc/configuration.md

 ### 2. Unsupported Values for Enum Settings

-- **Description**: If a configuration option has a value that does not match the supported enum options (e.g., for `NetworkManager` or `SshAuthorizedKeysPathQueryMode`), `azure-init` will be unable to deserialize these settings.
+- **Description**: If a configuration option has a value that does not match the supported enum options, `azure-init` will be unable to deserialize these settings.
 - **Behavior**:
   - Logs a descriptive error message, indicating the unsupported value and the expected options.
   - Continues using defaults or halts only the affected component (depending on the criticality of the setting), while allowing other components to run normally.